Nominations for the Glaser Award

 This award was developed to honor one of the pioneers of Addiction Medicine in North Carolina.
 Dr. Glaser demonstrated a commitment to this field of medicine from early in his career.
 He received his M.D. from Harvard University in 1959 and then served his residency at the U.S. Public Health Service Narcotics Hospital in Lexington, Kentucky.
 Glaser went on to have a distinguished career in the field of substance abuse, including the study of opiates and alcohol.
 He has held a variety of positions in the United States and Canada, serving as the director of the University of Michigan Substance Abuse Research Center from 1989 to 1994 before becoming Professor of Psychiatry and Director of the Division on Substance Abuse at the East Carolina University School of Medicine.
 He is now retired in Greenville, North Carolina.

-The individual or individuals nominated should have demonstrated significant contributions to the citizens of NC in the field of alcohol or other substance abuse, in one or more of the following areas:
+The individual or individuals nominated should have demonstrated significant contributions to the citizens of NC in the field of alcohol or other substance use disorders, in one or more of the following areas:

 - providing treatment for those suffering from addictive disorders,